 - Control your cholesterol and blood pressure.

-- Drink alcohol only in moderation.
-This means no more than 1 drink a day for women and no more than 2 drinks a day for men.
+- If you choose to drink alcohol, limit your drinking to no more than 1 drink a day for women and no more than 2 drinks a day for men.

-- Eat healthy and get active.
+- Get active.
 Aim for 2 hours and 30 minutes of moderate aerobic activity every week.

-- Aim for a healthy weight.
+- Stay at a healthy weight.
 If you are overweight or obese, losing just 10 pounds can lower your risk of heart disease.

 Offer to help.